- An Overview of 3D Patent Landscaping

 This is because landscaping essentially puts patents, technologies, and competitors into context within the current market.
-You can then analyse those data points to understand the impact of several ideas or scenarios at once.
+You can then analyze those data points to understand the impact of several ideas or scenarios at once.

 For example, areas of minimal patent density potentially show gaps where you have much more freedom to operate, and should be looking to work towards and exploit.
 You can also explore more cross-application opportunities.
 The landscape will show how your new ideas and invention disclosures compare to patents already filed in a particular area.

-By visualising patent density and whitespaces, clustered and colour coded by variables such as assignee or classification, you can spot patterns and trends that would not be possible to identify with a narrow research question, and find inspiration from trends and competitor activity to accelerate your own innovations.
+By visualizing patent density and whitespaces, clustered and color coded by variables such as assignee or classification, you can spot patterns and trends that would not be possible to identify with a narrow research question, and find inspiration from trends and competitor activity to accelerate your own innovations.

 Where the research question is more open ended – “Should we expand into this technology area?” potentially subjective, “Are we likely to have freedom to operate with this proposed invention?” or comparative “Would it be more strategic for us to acquire this patent portfolio – or that one?”, then 3D patent landscaping really comes into its own.

 How 3D Patent Landscaping Works

 3D Landscapes are generated based upon our patent analysis algorithms to create what is essentially a self-organizing map.
 We look at several factors within the patents you have chosen to analyze, and then use these factors to compare the similarity of each document.
 Once we understand the similarity, we can build a map of the technology spaces that your selected patents cover.

 While peaks and troughs show areas of activity, proximity shows levels of similarity between patents.
-The factors we analyse are the IPC and CPC commonality.
+The factors we analyze are the IPC and CPC commonality and keyword similarity.
 Similar patents are positioned closer together, and different patents are spaced further apart.